-If the Wise Eminence chooses "Builder" or "Progress," He advances His marker 1 space on the cactus track.
-On B-tiles, He even advances His marker 2 spaces.
+If the Wise Eminence chooses "Builder" or "Progress," they advance their marker 1 space on the cactus track.
+On B-tiles, they even advance their marker 2 spaces.

-With the "Hire" action, He draws a building tile and chooses a location for it 🚼 (adjacent to at least 1 building tile).
-After that, He advances His marker 1 space on the cactus track; on B-tiles, even 2 spaces.
+With the "Hire" action, they draw a building tile and choose a location for it 🔡 (adjacent to at least 1 building tile).
+After that, they advance their marker 1 space on the cactus track; on B-tiles, even 2 spaces.

-With the "Pioneer" action, He draws a building tile twice and chooses a location for each of them (adjacent to at least 1 building tile), if possible.
-After that, He places the top house from His board on the second building tile He has placed.
-If this tile contains 2 sites, He chooses the upper one.
+With the "Pioneer" action, they draw a building tile twice and choose a location for each of them (adjacent to at least 1 building tile), if possible.
+After that, they place the top house from their board on the second building tile they have placed.
+If this tile contains 2 sites, they choose the upper one.
 On B-tiles, He additionally advances His marker 1 space on the cactus track.

-With the "Cattle-breeding" action, He chooses a location 🚼 (adjacent to at least 1 building tile) and lays out a cattle pasture there, if possible.
-After that, He places one cattle on a cattle pasture (see below).
-On B-tiles, He additionally advances His marker 1 space on the cactus track.
+With the "Cattle-breeding" action, they choose a location 🚼 (adjacent to at least 1 building tile) and lay out a cattle pasture there, if possible.
+After that, they place one cattle on a cattle pasture (see below).
+On B-tiles, they additionally advance their marker 1 space on the cactus track.

-With the "Settle" action, He may build 1 structure once (see below); on B-tiles, even twice.
+With the "Settle" action, they may build 1 structure once (see below); on B-tiles, even twice.

-With the "Region Scoring" action, the Wise Eminence first chooses a region He wants to score for.
+With the "Region Scoring" action, the Wise Eminence first chooses a region they want to score for.
 To this end, you subtract for each region the number of the Wise Eminence's presences from the number of your presences (cattle, inhabitants, houses, settlements).
 Regions whose rewards have been covered with a region marker don't count for this.

-Then He chooses the region with the highest difference (i.e., the region where the number of your presences is most superior compared to the Wise Eminence's number).
-In the case it's the same, He chooses the most northern one of these regions.
+Then they choose the region with the highest difference (i.e., the region where the number of your presences is most superior compared to the Wise Eminence's number).
+In the case it's the same, they choose the most northern one of these regions.

-He covers the reward of this region with a region marker and earns victory points (instead of cards or coins).
-So, if He chooses Boonlake, He earns 4 victory points; otherwise, 3 victory points.
+They cover the reward of this region with a region marker and earn victory points (instead of cards or coins).
+So, if they choose Boonlake, they earn 4 victory points; otherwise, 3 victory points.

 After that, the other 3 regions are scored as usual: For each presence in these regions, you get 1 coin.
-The Wise Eminence, however, earns 1 victory point for each of His presences in these regions instead - on the B-tile, even 2 victory points.
+The Wise Eminence, however, earns 1 victory point for each of their presences in these regions instead - on the B-tile, even 2 victory points.

 Attention!
 The region scoring is the only action where the Wise Eminence also benefits if you choose the applicable action strip.
-In this case, He earns 1 victory point for each presence as well in the three scored regions.
+In this case, they earn 1 victory point for each presence as well in the three scored regions.